plaban/kmst-spring-2023/README.md

 4. On GitHub Pages section, choose source to be your master branch, and enable Github Pages.
 5. You are now ready to go!
 Start customizing your website.

 Pro Tip: You don't need to clone your repo to update your website.
-Use GitHub web UI to update its source files, and GitHub will build and deploy your website automatically!
+You can use GitHub web UI to update its source files, and GitHub will build and deploy your website automatically!

 **Best Practice for managing repositories**: If you plan to use this template for university courses, and the course is offered for multiple semesters/quarters, I suggests you to create a GitHub account or an Organization for it.
 Then, create new repoository under that account/organization for each semester.
 - Example: